Choose the Best Ultrasound Probe: Guide to Ultrasound Transducer Types

 • A shadow on the screen of the ultrasound system could indicate a weak crystal inside the transducer that does not produce the necessary vibration.

-How Should You Treat Your Transducer?
+How to Treat Your Ultrasound Transducer?

 Finally, remember that the transducer is a very important, and also a very expensive element of an ultrasound.
 Therefore, after you have purchased it, remember that no matter the ultrasound transducer type, you should use it with caution, which means: